 In fact, this "template" letter has been responsible for a number of camera offences having to be withdrawn after various infringement bureaus realised that the recipients of those infringements would not be fooled or coerced into paying penalties unless the offences against them could be proven beyond reasonable doubt with hard evidence as to the identity of the actual driver and the following of due process of law, not just sending out notices demanding money with menaces.

 Any day of the week, you can go to any court and see magistrates upholding traffic infringements and then on top of the actual fines, they impose costs.
-However, according to a federal law, the Human Rights and Equal Opportunities Act 1986, this is clearly illegal, as follows.
+However, according to a federal law, the Human Rights Commission Act 1986, this is clearly illegal, because under this Act, Australia is bound to adhere to the provisions of the United Nations International Covenant on Civil and Political Rights, which upholds the legal principles of the presumption of innocence and other important legal and civil rights.

 So there it is in black and white.
 If you are convicted of any offence, whether it be speeding, littering or any other offence, this federal act states beyond any ambiguity that any costs added to the original penalty are unlawful.
 If you find yourself in the position of losing a court challenge and the magistrate imposes costs against you, just produce the Human Rights and Equal Opportunities Act 1986 with Article 15 of the Covenant On Civil and Political Rights and tell the magistrate that the imposition of any costs is unlawful under a federal law that overrides all state laws.